Edy Cabrera

-Edy Cabrera (born August 14, 1977) is a Guatemalan football defender who currently plays for Deportivo Malacateco in Guatemala's top division.
+Edy Alberto Cabrera Marroquín (born 14 August 1977) is a Guatemalan former professional footballer who played as a defender.

 Club career

 Cabrera is the older brother of national team stalwart Gustavo and both started playing football at JuCa de Izabal before moving to Guatemalan giants Comunicaciones.
 The brothers were separated when Edy joined Cobán Imperial.
 He later moved on to Deportivo Jalapa and had a second, short, spell at Comunicaciones before joining Juventud Retalteca in 2009.

 International career

 Cabrera made his debut for Guatemala as a late substitute in a January 2000 friendly match against Panama and earned a total of 6 caps, scoring no goals.
 He has represented his country in 2 FIFA World Cup qualification matches.